mk586duke/Automatic-Laser-Alignment/README.md

 ## Introduction
-This project implements an automated retrofitable laser alignment system designed to optimize optical coupling efficiency for optical setups in a general physics laboratory environment, such as experiments at the Duke Quantum Center.
+This project implements an automated retrofittable laser alignment system designed to optimize optical coupling efficiency for optical setups in a general physics laboratory environment, such as experiments at the Duke Quantum Center.

 Traditionally, coupling laser beams into fibers is a labor-intensive and manual process that can take hours and suffer from inconsistency.
 Furthermore, such an alignment is not permanent, and due to factors such as human error, addition of new components, or simply mechanical drift, alignment needs to be repeated constantly for a single laser path.
 Considering the large number of such paths for just a single experimental setup, the combined hours of labor are significant.